Maynard Dixon Home and Studio – Living Creatively

 By Dixie Brunner

-“At last I shall give myself to the desert again, that I am its golden dust,” wrote western artist Maynard Dixon, a few years prior to his death.
+“At last I shall give myself to the desert again, that I am its golden dust,” wrote western artist Maynard Dixon.
 The desert was Dixon’s first love, as evidenced by his work.
-Dixon painted western life for over fifty years.
-Through paintings, murals, drawings and illustrations he epitomized the beauty and grandeur of its deserts, mountains, canyons and valleys and recorded the life of its Indians and its settlers.
+Dixon painted western life for over 50 years.
+Through paintings, murals, drawings and illustrations he epitomized the beauty and grandeur of its deserts, mountains, canyons and valleys and recorded the life of its Indians and settlers.
 He dedicated his life and art to celebrate the American West.
 When the famed artist sought serenity in 1939, it was in Mt.
 Carmel where Dixon settled.
 He and wife Edith Hamlin built a summer home and studio in a peaceful setting among cottonwood trees and along a stream running through a verdant meadow.
 The couple’s dream was to create a peaceful place where they could work on their art, and invite artist friends to partake in the beauty of the Utah landscape.
-The Maynard Dixon Home and Studio stands today, and is committed to Dixon’s original goal of fostering a new generation of artistic creativity.
+The Maynard Dixon Home and Studio is committed to Dixon’s original goal of fostering a new generation of artistic creativity.
+Tours are scheduled daily.
 The Thunderbird Foundation for the Arts is a non-profit foundation whose mission includes the preservation and maintenance of the Dixon home and property in Mt.
 Carmel.
-The property, placed on the National Register of Historic Places, is an integral stop on the Heritage Highway.
-The Dixon home and studio is an important destination for visiting artists to enjoy the beauty and spirit of southern Utah.
-It’s where great painters and sculptors, writers and photographers have gone for retreats and inspiration for over 60 years.
-The Bingham Gallery opened a couple years ago, and features incredible works of art from Maynard Dixon, Jack Hillers and others.
-Tours are scheduled daily.
-Self-guided tours of the grounds are also available.
-Special events are planned throughout the year, so email or call to get a schedule.
-For more information, please call 435-648-2653 or check out their website at www.maynarddixon.com.
+The Bingham Gallery, also on the property, features incredible works of art from Maynard Dixon, Jack Hillers and others.
+Maynard Dixon Country 2014 is September 5-7.
+For more information, please check out their website at www.maynarddixon.com.